Net Finished Dimensions are 1″ x 5 ½″ (25.4 mm x 139.7mm)

 Cumaru Decking Florida carries solid Cumaru decking in all lengths between 1’ to 20’.
 We can sell random lengths or specific lengths.
 The 5/4×6 boards can be milled to any specification.

-Cumaru is difficult to work with because of its hardness (Janka Hardness: 3,330 lbf or 14,800 N) and interlocking grain.
-It requires pre-drilling before installing screws and will easily blunt drill bits.
-It is not advised to use wood glue as the wood is oily and is very dense.
+Because of its hardness and interlocking grain, Cumaru is hard to work with (Janka Hardness: 3,330 lbf or 14,800 N).
+Before you install screws, it requires pre-drilling and easily blunts drill bits.
+It’s not recommended to use wood glue since the wood is very dense and oily.

-Cumaru is a heavy wood, thanks to its density.
-It weighs an average of 68 lbs/ft3 (pounds per cubic foot) or 1095 kg/m3 (kilogram per cubic meter).
-This is roughly 6 lbs per board foot.
+Cumaru, thanks to its density, is a heavy wood.
+It weighs 68 lbs./ft3 (pounds per cubic ft.) on average or 1095 kg/m3 (kilogram per cubic meter).
+Roughly, this is 5.7lbs per board ft.

 Note: If you do not see the dimension you are looking for, please call and ask us for it.
 We can custom mill bigger timbers such as 16×10 and 16×12 as well as other special orders.